meeksoft/Talon-Planner/README.md

 This was never meant to replace any existing planner.
 This was to hopefully take the next step in "planners," being multi-platform.
 I am thankful and still use other planners.
 This community is awesome.

+## Breakin Eggs

+- Had to break some great Quasar features.
+  - Custom styling; instead of using styling of prebuilt components. -- To squeeze the spacing.
+  - Custom breakpoints; More Boostrap and even non-bootstrap. -- To have a view at every size.
+- Using Tauri.
+  - Initially wanted a web first, mobile device second, and desktop as an afterthought.
+But after some thinking, wanted a desktop app; so some shifting happened.
+  - I imagine this makes development onboarding harder/longer.
+Compared to using supported frameworks like Electron.
+And versus using a more closer related language.

 ## Updating

 ### Data